 For the audio we use multiple sources to cover as much as possible.
 Our typical set-up now is to use a Sony UWP-D21 wireless lavalier microphone on the barbers and a Rode Stereo VideoMic X for ambient sound.

 We purchased a Zoom F6 multi track audio recorder in 2020 which has been working out great for our filming and recording of high quality sound.
-We are using a smaller Rode Video MicPro into the gimbal camera as an audio backup, but this is typically only used for syncing all the video footage and audio tracks.
+We are using a smaller Rode Video MicPro into the gimbal camera as an audio backup.
+Typically, this is only used for syncing all the video footage and audio tracks.

 We only use available lighting in our videos as the reality-docu style of filming does not allow us to control the movement of the subjects or block off the lighting equipment from being caught in the cameras.

-For the interviews we may use a reflector like the Westcott 5-in-1 Reflector Disc to help reduce shadows on the face, but we are relying extensively on existing light sources.
+For the interviews we may use a reflector like the Westcott 5-in-1 Reflector Disc to help reduce shadows on the face.
+However, we are relying extensively on existing light sources.
 We have rented lighting equipment on rare occasions when we felt it was needed for the type of filming we were doing.

 So that is our camera gear used to film our videos!
 The docu-reality style of filming and our travel needs forces us to operate with minimal equipment.
 The camera gear we currently have is more than enough for our YouTube videos, social media and blog posts to keep us going for now.
 I will keep this post updated with any changes.